Feel Like a Number: Reception

 Deming feels that the song "could well have been the anthem of the Regular Joes who'd stuck by Seger during his lean years."
 Forntale and Ayres feel the song "paints a powerful picture" of the unappreciated man.
 Boston Globe contributor Steve Morse called it a "powerful rocker" and considered "Feel Like a Number" to be the key song from the Stranger in Town album, as well as the key to understanding Seger's "feet–on–the–ground roots."
 Cash Box said that "Feel Like a Number" is "what Seger is all about."

 A live version of "Feel Like a Number" was included on Seger's 1981 live album Nine Tonight.
 This version was released as a single and reached #48 on the Billboard Hot 100.
 It performed better in Canada, reaching #29.
 Billboard said of it that "Seger's gritty vocal and some searing guitar work standout."
 Record World described it as a "non-stop rocker" with "boogie piano rolls" and "guitar raunch."

 The original studio version also appears in the ski instructor tryouts scene in the 1993 film Aspen Extreme.

+In 2024 Ultimate Classic Rock critic Allison Rapp rated "Feel Life a Number" to be rock music's 20th best work song.
+Fellow Ultimate Classic Rock critic Matt Wardlaw called it "one of rock's best songs about punching the clock" and noted that unlike many rock stars who sang about working life, Seger actually had blue collar working experience.
 According to Ultimate Classic Rock contributor Jeff Giles, even though "Feel Like a Number" was not a hit single, it "has its own special place in the hearts of longtime fans who appreciate Seger's distinctive way of giving musical life to the hopes, dreams and struggles of the American middle class."
 AnnArbor.com director Bob Needham described "Feel Like a Number" as a "terrific expression of working-class frustration," noting that although not a hit single it was a radio staple.